Heisenberg homology on surface configurations: Computations for n=2

-In this section we will do some computations in the case $n=2$, when $V$ is the regular representation $\mathbb{Z}[\Heis]$ of the Heisenberg group $\Heis$.
-The main goal is to obtain in this case an explicit formula for the action of a Dehn twist along a genus $1$ separating curve.
+In this section we will do some computations in the case $n=2$, when $V$ is the regular representation $\Z[\Heis]$ of the Heisenberg group $\Heis$.
+The main goal is to obtain in this case an explicit formula for the action of a Dehn twist along a genus-$1$ separating curve on the generic Heisenberg homology $H_2^{BM}(\mathcal{C}_2(\Sigma),\mathcal{C}_2(\Sigma,\partial^-(\Sigma));\Z[\Heis])$.
 When the surface has genus $1$ this is displayed in Figure \ref{fig:bigmatrix}; in general, the formula is given by Theorem \ref{thm_calculation}.
+One may compare these calculations to the calculations of An and Ko~\cite[page 274]{An}, although they consider representations of surface braid groups whereas we consider representations of mapping class groups.

 We will start with the case where the surface itself has genus $1$, where we first compute the action of the Dehn twists $T_a$, $T_b$, along the standard essential curves $a$, $b$.
-Since $T_a$ and $T_b$ act non-trivially on the local system $\mathbb{Z}[\Heis]$, they do not act by automorphisms, but give isomorphisms in the category of spaces with local systems, which, after taking homology with local coefficients, give isomorphisms in the category of $\mathbb{Z}[\Heis]$-modules.
+Since $T_a$ and $T_b$ act non-trivially on the local system $\Z[\Heis]$, they do not act by automorphisms, but give isomorphisms in the category of spaces with local systems, which, after taking homology with local coefficients, give isomorphisms in the category of $\Z[\Heis]$-modules.
 We refer to \cite[Chapter 5]{Davis} for functoriality results concerning homology with local coefficients.
-The upshot is a twisted action of the full mapping class group $\mathfrak{M}(\Sigma)$.
-As described in \S\ref{rep-twisted}, a \emph{twisted action} (over a ring $R$) of a group $G$ is a functor $\mathrm{Ac}(G \curvearrowright X) \to \mathrm{Mod}_R$, where $\mathrm{Ac}(G \curvearrowright X)$ is the \emph{action groupoid} associated to an action of $G$ on some set $X$.
-In the present setting, we have $G = \mathfrak{M}(\Sigma)$, $X = \Heis$ and $R = \mathbb{Z}[\Heis]$, so the twisted representation is of the form
+The upshot is a twisted representation of the full mapping class group $\mathfrak{M}(\Sigma)$.
+Recall that in Theorem \ref{thm:MCG} we obtained a groupoid formulation of the twisted mapping class group representation as a functor on the \emph{action groupoid} $\mathfrak{M}(\Sigma) \actiongroupoidleft \mathrm{Aut}^+(\Heis)$, which gives here a functor

 We briefly recall from \S\ref{rep-MCG} some of the relevant details of the construction of this twisted representation.
-Let $f\in \mathfrak{M}(\Sigma)$ and let $f_\mathcal{H}$ be its action on the Heisenberg group.
-Then the Heisenberg homology $H_*^{BM}(\mathcal{C}_{n}(\Sigma),\mathcal{C}_{n}(\Sigma,\partial^-(\Sigma)) ;\Heis)$ is defined from the regular covering space $\widetilde{\mathcal{C}}_{n}(\Sigma)$ associated with the quotient $\phi \colon \mathbb{B}_n(\Sigma)\twoheadrightarrow \mathcal{H}$.
+Let $f\in \mathfrak{M}(\Sigma)$ and let $f_\Heis$ be its action on the Heisenberg group.
+Then the Heisenberg homology $H_*^{BM}(\mathcal{C}_{n}(\Sigma),\mathcal{C}_{n}(\Sigma,\partial^-(\Sigma)) ;\Z[\Heis])$ is defined from the regular covering space $\widetilde{\mathcal{C}}_{n}(\Sigma)$ associated with the quotient $\phi \colon \mathbb{B}_n(\Sigma)\twoheadrightarrow \Heis$.
 As explained in \S\ref{rep-MCG}, at the level of homology there is a twisted functoriality and, in particular, associated with $f$, we get a right $\Z[\Heis]$-linear isomorphism